ProvoK/dotfiles/roles/python/README.md

 python
 ======

-Installs python2, python3, pew (for managing virtualenvs), and pipenv.
+Installs pyenv and some python versions.
 Also adds a number of helpful aliases and functions for developing in python.